 Error Rates Notes Unrecovered Data Less than 1 LBA in 10 17 bits transferred Miscorrected Data Less than 1 LBA in 10 21 bits transferred Interface error rate Less than 1 error in 10 12 bits transferred Mean Time Between Failure (MTBF) 2.5M hours Annualized Failure Rate (AFR) 0.35% Preventive maintenance None required Typical Data Retention with Power removed (at 40C up to 90% of write endurance) 3 months As NAND Flash devices age with use, the capability of the media to retain a programmed value begins to deteriorate.
 This deterioration is affected by the number of times a particular memory cell is programmed and subsequently erased.
-When a device is new, it has a powered off data retention capability of up to several years.
 With use the retention capability of the device is reduced.
 Temperature also has an effect on how long a Flash component can retain its programmed value with power removed.
 At high temperature the retention capabilities of the device are reduced.
 Data retention is not an issue with power applied to the SSD.
 The SSD drive contains firmware and hardware features that can monitor and refresh memory cells when power is applied.
-Endurance Rating Method 2: TBW (per JEDEC JESD218) Endurance rating is the expected amount of host data that can be written by product when subjected to a specified workload at a specified operating and storage temperature over the specified product life.
+Endurance Rating Method 2:TBW (per JEDEC JESD218) Endurance rating is the expected amount of host data that can be written by product when subjected to a specified workload at a specified operating and storage temperature over the specified product life.
 For the specific workload to achieve this level of endurance, please reference JEDEC Specification JESD218.
 TBW (Total Bytes Written) is defined as 1x10^12 Bytes.
 Limited Warranty with Media Usage provides coverage for the warranty period or until the SSD Percentage Used Endurance Indicator, as defined in Section 7.4.7, SSD percentage used endurance indicator, reaches 100 whichever comes first.